 10. What kind of “development” and training support is there?
 What is the size of the coaching staff?
 Does the program have dedicated trainers, weight training staff or does the head coach do it all?

-11. What kind of academic support is there for soccer players?
+11. What kind of academic support is provided for soccer players?

 12. Do people come out to watch the soccer games?
 What is the soccer environment at the school?
 Is it just parents and friends at games are does the local soccer community come and watch?

-A) Identify up to 15-20 colleges that meet the needs listed above.
+A) Identify up to 15-20 colleges that match with you answers to the questions above.
 You can always eliminate schools from the list.
 We recommend starting with as many as 20 schools your sophomore year and reduce the list to 5-10 by the end of your junior year.

 B) By the end of your junior year, you should be pretty clear on your list of identified schools.